 Ability to set SBC to watch for a specific callsign to be copied (or perhaps a list of up to 10 callsigns) (on digital mode.
 CW??) to be copied (previous item) and send an email to selected email address when call is detected

 Ability to define a rule (rule set?) for user notification when a band opens (need to define what constitutes “open” and how to detect it)

+Personal Propagation Monitoring: Ability to run a multi-band receiver to support one or more of the following

+FT8 signal copying and reporting to PSKreporter

+WSPR signal copying and reporting to WSPRNet

+Watch aggregate noise level to determine when a band might be open

+Plug-in for CW Skimmer (?)

+Monitoring of locally connected magnetometer (need to develop details on this)

+Ability to “throttle” upload so as to manage bandwidth consumption, especially of interest to home stations

 Logging